nnaumenko/metaf/docs/sphinx/reference.rst

 		.. cpp:enumerator:: WATER_EQUIV_OF_SNOW_ON_GROUND

 			Water equivalent of snow on the ground (including other solid precipitation such as snow grains, ice pellets, ice crystals, hail, etc).

+		.. cpp:enumerator:: ICE_ACCRETION_FOR_LAST_HOUR

+			Amount of ice accretion during the preceding hour.

+		.. cpp:enumerator:: ICE_ACCRETION_FOR_LAST_3_HOURS

+			Amount of ice accretion during the last 3 hours.

+		.. cpp:enumerator:: ICE_ACCRETION_FOR_LAST_6_HOURS

+			Amount of ice accretion during the last 6 hours.

 	**Acquiring group data**